ActivisionGameScience/ags_conda_recipes/README.rst

 ``conda`` keeps the good parts of these package managers and jettisons the bad.
-Like ``virtualenv``, ``conda`` avoids the system-level lock-in through "environments".
+Like ``virtualenv``, ``conda`` avoids the system-wide trap through "environments".
+No root access is required.
 Unlike ``virtualenv``, it can handle native packages as well.

 You can have as many environments as you like (e.g. one per project).
-Root access is not required, and there is no reliance on platform-specific containers (like ``docker``) or VMs.  ``conda`` handles packages *natively* for Windows, Linux, and Mac.
+There is no reliance on platform-specific containers (like ``docker``) or VMs.  ``conda`` handles packages *natively* for Windows, Linux, and Mac.